mrtechtroid/techycalc/README.md

 Proposed Release Date: 15th November 12:00 P.M (IST) Or 15th November 6:30 A.M (Universal Time)
 1. Release Of the App(Version 1.0) on Web Based Platform On https://mrtechtroid.github.io/apps/techycalc
 2. Exclusive Features to Web Platform
+3. Addition of GUI for Version 1.0 Build.
 ### Version 1.3 (Proposed)
 Proposed Release Date: 1st January 12:00 P.M (IST) Or 1st January 6:30 A.M (Universal Time)
 1. AI Based Platform for Question solving of Numericals of Class 9 and 10